Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 Vitamin K is a compound that plays an important role in the blood clotting process.
 A person’s level of vitamin K may be reduced due to the effect of broad-spectrum antibiotics on intestinal bacteria.
 The potential for this effect is most associated with (NMTT side chain) cephalosporin antibiotics and/or prolonged antibiotic use.

-Unilaterally deciding to stop the use of these medications before a tooth extraction could be dangerous.
+Unilaterally deciding to cease the use of antibiotics before a tooth extraction could be dangerous.

 No patient should decide to discontinue the use of an antibiotic on their own.
 Instead, their dentist and physician must determine how their need for an extraction is best managed in light of their antibiotic therapy history.